 Periodontitis Treatment

 If you have periodontitis, a severe form of gum disease, it can cause permanent damage to gum tissue and weaken the teeth.
-You may need to provide more intensive treatment.
+You may need to get a more intensive treatment.
+We can provide scaling and root planing to help you alleviate the symptoms of periodontitis.
 Scaling and root planing are procedures that clean the deep pockets of the gums to remove bacteria and debris.
 In extreme cases, surgery may be necessary.

 Signs & Symptoms of Gum Disease

 Gum disease is often a “silent disease” because there may be no obvious symptoms until it reaches the advanced stages.
-The most common signs of gum disease are:
+The most common signs of gum disease include the following:

 Gum Disease FAQs